 Local Kelantanese Dishes You Must Try – Ramadan Market in Kota Bharu Malaysia

-Kelantan on the East Coast of Malaysia is a wonderful place to visit during the holy fasting month of Ramadan.
+Kelantan on the East Coast of Malaysia is a wonderful place to visit during Ramadan’s holy fasting month.

-Muslims all over the world will fast before the biggest religious celebration of the year, the Eid al-Fitr (Hari Raya Aidilfitri).
+Muslims worldwide will fast before the biggest religious celebration of the year, the Eid al-Fitr (Hari Raya Aidilfitri).

-“Festival of Breaking the Fast”, is a religious holiday celebrated by Muslims worldwide that marks the end of Ramadan.
+“Festival of Breaking the Fast” is a religious holiday celebrated by Muslims worldwide that marks Ramadan’s end.
 Muslims celebrate Hari Raya Aidilfitri at the beginning of the month of Syawal.

 Muslims eagerly wait for the holy month of Ramadan in the Muslim calendar.